netcap-agency/eveOnlineCrestLiveMarket/README.md

 You will also need to generate an app token on https://developers.eveonline.com/

-The generated Client ID should be paste line 207 in js/app.js
+The generated Client ID should be paste in config.json

 **Don't forget to link to your website for the callback url !**

 # Installation

-Edit js/app.js
+Edit config.json
-* Add your domain name line 182 in var siteURL = "";
-* Add your clientID line 207 in var clientId = "";

 Upload the files to your server.
 Take care to let xdr-min.js on the root of the project in order to allow cross domain request.

 The app also include a simple debug tool in order to perform debug into the eve online browser.
 This function can be a lot better but is sufficient to me.

+You can also add station to be checked, just fill the right informations

 # Problems